dockstore/dockstore/_docs/getting-started-with-nextflow.md

 **Note:** that because there is no concept of Nextflow as a tool, we will register BAMStats as a workflow.
 To learn about what a workflow is, see [Getting Started With Dockstore Workflows](/docs/publisher-tutorials/workflows/).
 Once you are done that page then come back here.

-Nextflow is a bit different from CWL and WDl.
+Nextflow is a bit different from CWL and WDL.
 Instead of having only descriptor file, it is composed of two different files.
 A config file, `nextflow.config`, and a descriptor file, `main.nf`.

 ### Configuration File
 The `nextflow.config` file is used to store configuration information, such as Docker image and memory required to run.
 Below is the config file for our BAMStats workflow.
-The config file will group together similar information and settings within scopes, such as manifest and docker.
+The config file groups together similar information and settings within scopes, such as manifest and docker.

 ```